 Estimates of their population numbers ran between three and eighteen million.
 After settlers from Europe arrived, this number dropped as low as 248,000 in 1890 (on an official census).
 Today, Native Americans make up about 1.7 percent of the United States population, or about 5.2 million people.

 There are nine major language families in North America, many of which extend into Canada and Mexico as well, but, unfortunately, many of these languages have only a few speakers today.
 The most spoken North American native language is Navajo, which has an estimated number of 150,000 speakers in the Southwestern US.

-Visit the International Museum of Culture to learn more about these first inhabitants of North America!
+Visit the Museum of International Cultures to learn more about these first inhabitants of North America!

 Our exhibit includes information on:

 One of the most iconic Native American structures is the Tipi, a conical tent structure comprised of an animal hide, usually buffalo, tied over a tripod of large sticks or logs.
 In truth, this tent was only used by people in the Great Plains, who needed the tipi’s mobile structure to maintain their nomadic lifestyle.

 Our museum features both a miniature of a tipi and a diagram explaining how it was made.